CookedLobster/infosec-docs/docs/injection/command_injection.md

 We can often determine whether or not Command Injection is possible by the Behaviours of an Application.

 Applications that use User Input to populate System Commands with data can often be combined in unintended behaviour.
-The Shell Operators `[ ; - & - && ]` will combine two or more System Commands and execute them both.
+The Shell Operators <b style={{ color: 'Plum' }}>[ ; - & - && ]</b> will combine two or more System Commands and execute them both.

 <br/>